 Body Dysmorphic Disorder

-Is when the affected person is excessively concerned over a perceived defect in their physical features and obsess over it.
-The sufferer may complain of several specific features or a single feature, or general appearance, causing psychological distress that impairs occupational and social functioning, sometimes causing severe depression and anxiety and the development of other anxiety disorders, social withdrawal or complete social isolation.
+This is when the affected person is excessively concerned over a perceived defect in their physical features and obsesses over it.
+The sufferer may complain of several specific features or a single feature or general appearance, causing psychological distress that impairs occupational and social functioning, sometimes causing severe depression and anxiety and the development of other anxiety disorders, social withdrawal or complete social isolation.